TheEngineerOne/5eApp/README.md

 ## Features

 - Material Access: Access a wide range of DnD 5e materials, including rules, classes, spells, monsters, and more.
-- User-Friendly Interface: Enjoy an intuitive and user-friendly interface for easy navigation and information retrieval.
 - Offline Mode: Access DnD 5e materials even without an internet connection, making it convenient for on-the-go gaming.

 ## Getting Started